xescugc/jsmoo/README.md

   * Your types
   * Custom validations

-Each of this types is defined as string on the `isa` except for the 'Custom validations' which are functions that validates the type value, to declare a value as invalid you have to throw an error.
+Each of this types is defined as string on the `isa` except for the 'Custom validations' which are functions that validates the value.
+For custom validations each time a value es setted to the attribute it'll run this validations, the result of those is ignored, the only way to stop the execution is to throw an error.

 __Example:__